-The Rogue Valley Transportation District (RVTD) provides public transportation services for the greater Jackson County area with a population of 216,527.
-Jackson County, The American Community Census 1-year estimates for 2016 show that 11.1 % or 24,157 of the residents of Jackson County identified themselves as being of Hispanic or Latino origin (this is a decrease of .05% from the previous Title VI Plan).
-Of those 24,157 individuals, 3,953 identified themselves as speaking English "not well" or "not at all" or 16.4% of the Latino population (this is a decrease of 8% from the previous Plan).
-The 2014 passenger Survey found that 8% of passengers are of Hispanic ethnicity (this is a decrease of 1.3% from the previous Plan).
+The Rogue Valley Transportation District (RVTD) provides public transportation services for the greater Jackson County area with a population of 219,164.
+The American Community Survey 1-year estimates for 2018 show that 13.2 % or 29,042 of the residents of Jackson County identified themselves as being of Hispanic or Latino origin (this is an increase of 2.2% from the previous Title VI Plan).
+Of those 29,042 individuals, 6,174 identified themselves as speaking English "less than very well" or 21% of the Latino population (this is an increase of 4.6% from the previous Plan).
+The 2018 passenger Survey found that 10% of passengers are of Hispanic ethnicity (this is an increase of 2% from the previous Plan).